JohnDanielTejero/CPL-Inventory-Management-System/README.md

 ## Overview
 Inventory management system for Jumpstart which has the following features:
+<strong>NOTE: </strong> This project is currently on progress and thus the highlighted are the only ones finished as of
+11/13/22!
-- Authentication and Authorization
+- `Authentication and Authorization`
 - Real-time monitoring and managing of sales
-- Monitoring and managing suppliers information
+- `Monitoring and managing suppliers information`
-- Sorting product via categories
+- `Sorting product via categories`
-- Manage multiple branches stocks
+- `Manage multiple branches stocks`
-- Manage retail branches
+- `Manage retail branches`
-- Employee management
+- `Employee management`
-- Profile management
+- `Profile management`

 ## Technologies Used
 - Laravel UI React